 Australian States and Territories have their own taxing powers, and the Commonwealth does not have the authority to directly override State taxation laws.
-This is reflected in the fact that Australia's double tax treaties and airline profit agreements do not cover State taxes.
+This is reflected in the fact that Australia's bilateral tax treaties and airline profit agreements do not substantively cover State taxes.
+Hence the qualification made below with respect to Clause 1.
 The following information is provided in relation to national taxation.